cbritopacheco/object_pool/_pages/class/object_pool.md

 Resizes the container to contain count elements.

-**You must only call this when the pool is not in use.** An exception will be thrown otherwise.

 If the current size is greater than count, the container is reduced to its first count elements.

 If the current size is less than count,